juren53/Tesla-Dashcam-Video-Player/README.md

-This code reads reads MP4 files from a Teslacam thumb drive. and plays the collection of front views of the 60 second clips continuously
+This code reads reads MP4 files from a Teslacam thumb drive. and plays the collection of front views of the 60 second clips continuously [ side and rear views may be addedd at a furture date ]

 TVP is written in Python3 using the OpenCV libraries so it should run on any computer that can read a thumbdrive and runs Python.